 Try to think of the situations in which your child is consistently uncooperative.

-You might find that your child is uncooperative if you go out to eat, but is fine at home at meal times.
+You might find that your child is uncooperative if you go out to eat, but is fine at home at mealtimes.
 It might be that he’s used to a particular routine at home, or prefers to eat from his own special plate.
 Or you might find that your child is usually uncooperative only in crowded, noisy environments, perhaps because he’s more sensitive to sounds than other children.

 - compromising between what you need to do and your child’s sensitivities – for example, going to the shopping centre at a quieter time of day.

-This is a visual aid program that uses stories to explain social situations to children with ASD.
+Social Stories™ explain social situations to children with ASD.
 You can write Social Stories™ to encourage appropriate skills and behaviour in situations where your child needs to cooperate, including washing hands, going shopping, packing away and so on.

 Social Stories™ are particularly helpful for children who are more anxious than other children and prefer to know what’s going to happen.